dangsangn/Test_Bap_TodoApp/README.md

 ...Todo App description

 # Introduction
-this is User-Interface of Todo App, using ReactJS
+this is User-Interface of Todo App, using ReactJS Typescript Vite

 ## How to use